bretmullinix/python-for-beginners/readme.md

 1. **Working with varaibles and data types**

-    Show the user how to work with different variables and data types.
+    Shows the user how to work with different variables and data types.
-    The tutorial is located in the [**t2-variables-and-data-types**](./t2-variables-and-data-types)
+    The tutorial is located in the [**t2-variables-and-data-types**](./t2-variables-and-data-types) folder.

 :construction: